kapenike/ddImages/README.md

 > The primary directory **ddImages** cannot be renamed. ddImages does not use Apache and therefore has no hierarchical method to manage data paths.
 The directory named ddImages is used for relative pathing.

 ## Windows Download
-- Download and extract from:
+- Download and extract from: holdonacoupledaysforbeta.url
-- Launch `MSLaunchFSDimages`
+- Launch `MSLaunchFSDimages.bat`

 ## Linux / MacOS install
 - Install PHP (will vary depending on your distro)